Ism1tha/bash-discord_notify/README.md

 # shell-discord-notifier
-A simple shell script to use a discord webhook to sent content from Linux.
+A simple shell script to use a discord webhook to send content from Linux.

 Example of the output using this simple script: